bayeslife/graphql-product-service-resource/README.md

   {source: 'cfs1', target: 'rfs1'},
   {source: 'cfs2', target: 'rfs2'}]

-//The one cfs depends on another. var cfscfss = [ {source: 'cfs1', target: 'cfs2'}]
+//One cfs depends on another.
+var cfscfss = [ {source: 'cfs1', target: 'cfs2'}]
 ```

 ## The project structure

-The implementation is in terms of 3 files
+The implementation is in terms of 4 files

+- index.js
+- data.js
+- schema.js
+- implementation.js

 The data.js file has the data set above.
 The schema.js declares the schema.